shrif-web/web_hw_fall2021/ReadMe.md

 # Run the project

-By these commands you can run the project after cloning.
+By these commands you can run the project after cloning. <br>
 Stop sevices running on port 80 like:
 > sudo service apace2 stop